Eye of Spring Trade Center

-The Eye of Spring Trade Center, also known as Dongfeng Plaza, is a complex of two skyscrapers Under construction in Kunming, China.
+The Eye of Spring Trade Center, also known as Dongfeng Plaza, is a complex of two skyscrapers on-hold in Kunming, China.
 The towers will be 100 storeys at 407 m and 72 storeys at 326 m tall.
 Once completed, they will be the tallest in Kunming and Yunnan province.

 The Eye of Spring complex is a part of the re-development of Dongfeng Square.
-Prior to the start of construction the historic Workers' Cultural Hall was demolished, the Dongfeng Square dug up, and work began on two underground metro stations on opposite sides of the square.
-Construction started in 2017 but was put on hold in Mid-2020 and Construction resume in 2021.
+Prior to the start of construction, The Historic Workers' Cultural Hall was demolished, the Dongfeng Square dug up, and work began on two underground metro stations on opposite sides of the square.
+Construction started in 2017 but was put on hold in Mid-2020, before construction resumed in 2021.